 "....... early Australians lived in city and suburban houses designed for Britain - narrow terraced affairs with high ceilings, dark corridors, steep pitched roofs and solid brick walls.
 But this was changing.
 A cavity wall as insulation against Australian heat had become a fairly standard building practice by the late 1890s, and soon after Federation Australian architects were complaining that many features of British house design had no place in Australia.
 'Steep pitched roofs are used here and are a great mistake,' said Florence Parsons, the country's first woman architect.
 'There is no snow or hail to throw off, so they are quite unnecessary.
 I usually design with the Australian climate in mind - bedrooms facing East to harness the morning's sunshine and sitting rooms facing north and south to capture the breeze.'
 (Australia: a Biography of a Nation by Phillip Knightley, pages 51-2.)

-The Australian game took place in 1906 against a backdrop of numerous momentous events, including:
+The Australian game of football was played in 1906 against a backdrop of numerous momentous events, including:

 Several noteworthy sporting achievements also occurred.
-In cricket, South Africa achieves both its first test victory and its first ever series win (4-1), both against England.
+In cricket, South Africa achieved both its first test victory and its first ever series win (4-1), both against England.
 In a Sheffield Shield match between New South Wales and Queensland New South Wales batsman C.W.
-Gregory contributes 383 to his team’s total of 763.
-In gridiron, the forward pass is legalised, thereby abandoning its rugby roots and acquiring its own unique character.
-Canadian boxer Tommy Burns wins the world heavyweight title after defeating Marvin Hart in a bout lasting twenty rounds.
+Gregory contributed 383 to his team’s total of 763.
+In gridiron, the forward pass was legalised, thereby abandoning the sport's rugby roots and acquiring its own unique character.
+Canadian boxer Tommy Burns won the world heavyweight title after defeating Marvin Hart in a bout lasting twenty rounds.

 Australian politics were at their most stable since federation.
 After the election of December 1906 Alfred Deakin remained Prime Minister despite the fact that his party, the Protectionists, held the fewest seats in both the Senate and the House of Representatives.
 Deakin was a master of consensus politics, and the government he headed worked because he was able to concoct a viable and largely amicable liaison with Labour.
 Both the Protectionists and Labour shared one central ideal, albeit for different reasons.
 This was the cultivation of an Australian identity that was hard working, materially affluent and, most importantly of all, white.
 Manning Clark describes the political climate during Australia's first decade of nationhood as follows: